Samizo-AITL/openlane2-sram/docs/40_results.md

 ---

 # 40. Results and Observations
-**Final GDS Generation with SRAM Hard Macro**
+## 📊 Final GDS Generation with SRAM Hard Macro

+---

-## Purpose
+## 🎯 Purpose

 This document summarizes the **final results** of the project, marking the successful completion of **M3**.

 It focuses on:

-- End-to-end **RTL → GDS completion** using OpenLane2
+- 🧩 End-to-end **RTL → GDS completion** using OpenLane2
-- Integration of an **SRAM hard macro** as a fixed physical constraint
+- 🧱 Integration of an **SRAM hard macro** as a fixed physical constraint
-- Practical observations from macro-aware physical design
+- 🧠 Practical observations from macro-aware physical design
-- Known limitations and lessons learned
+- ⚠️ Known limitations and lessons learned

 ---

-## Final Outcome (Summary)
+## ✅ Final Outcome (Summary)

 ### Achieved Results

-- OpenLane2 **Classic flow** completed successfully (all stages)
+- OpenLane2 **Classic flow** completed successfully across all stages
 - A **final GDS** was generated that includes:
   - Standard-cell logic
   - An externally provided **SRAM hard macro**
-- The flow is **reproducible** using documented commands and configuration files
+- The entire flow is **fully reproducible** using documented commands and configuration files

+This confirms that:

-This confirms that **OpenLane2 can reliably handle hard macro integration** in a realistic physical design flow.
+> **OpenLane2 can reliably handle hard macro integration
+> in a realistic SoC-style physical design flow.**

 ---

-## Generated Artifacts
+## 📦 Generated Artifacts

 OpenLane2 produces per-run artifacts under the design directory: